mike99mac/zvm-tools/README.md

 Here is the help:
 ```
+ssicmd ?
+Name: SSICMD EXEC - Issue a CP command on all SSI members
+Usage: SSICMD <CPcmd>
 ```

-Here is an example of using it:

 ### WHICH.EXEC
 The ``WHICH EXEC`` resolves and fully qualifies CMS, CP and XEDIT commands.

 Here is the help:
 ```
+which -h
+Name:  WHICH EXEC - list type of command, details on QUERY and SET
+Usage: WHICH command [(FLAGS)]
+     | WHICH Query subcommand ['('FLAGS')']
+     | WHICH SET   subcommand ['('FLAGS')']
+Where: FLAGS can be:
+             D: debug
+             H: create help command
+             S: silent - negative verbosity
+             T: trace
+             V: verbose - return expanded command
 ```

-Here is an example of using it:
+Here are some examples of using it.
 The ``QUERY`` and ``SET`` commands allow for a second argument.
-For example:

 ```
 which q disk